COVID-19 pandemic in the Republic of Ireland: Second Wave

-On 7 August, Taoiseach Micheál Martin announced a series of measures for counties Kildare, Laois and Offaly following significant increases of COVID-19 cases in the three counties.

 On 15 September, the Government announced a medium-term plan for living with COVID-19 that included five levels of restrictions.

 Resilience and recovery 2020-2021: Plan for living with COVID-19, announced on 15 September 2020.

 On 4 October, following an increase in cases, the National Public Health Emergency Team recommended the highest level of restrictions for the entire country – Level 5 for four weeks.
 The Government rejected NPHET's recommendation, and instead moved every county in Ireland to Level 3 COVID-19 restrictions with improved enforcement and indoor dining in pubs and restaurants banned.

-After 1,205 cases—the highest number of confirmed cases recorded in a single day since 10 April—was confirmed by the Department of Health on 15 October, on 16 October, NPHET recommended the Government to move the entire country to Level 5 restrictions for six weeks.

 On 19 October, the Government agreed to move the entire country to Level 5 lockdown restrictions.

 COVID-19 restrictions began to be eased from 1 December, with the reopening of all non-essential retail shops, hair and beauty providers, gyms and leisure centres, cinemas, museums and galleries, while thousands of restaurants, cafés, gastropubs and hotel restaurants reopened three days later.